ATLAH World Missionary Church

 ATLAH World Missionary Church (formerly Bethelite Missionary Baptist Church) is a Christian church and ministry located in Harlem, New York.
 James David Manning is the chief pastor.
 The church campus is the site of the unaccredited ATLAH Theological Seminary, where classes are offered on preaching and prophecy.
 The church also has a studio that Manning uses for his Internet radio program The Manning Report.
 The church's YouTube channel had over 72,000 subscribers as of March 2018 but was shut down by YouTube later that year.

 History

-The church was founded and organized in Harlem on June 6, 1957, by Reverend Millard Alexander Stanley as the Bethelite Community Baptist Church.
+The church was founded and organized in Harlem on June 6, 1957, by the Reverend Millard Alexander Stanley as the Bethelite Community Baptist Church.

-In early June, just a few days before the first worship service was held, Pastor Stanley was sitting in front of a storefront on 8th Avenue in Harlem.
+In early June, just a few days before the first worship service was held, Stanley was sitting in front of a storefront on 8th Avenue in Harlem.
 A local heroin addict spoke to him and said, "If y’all gonna be a church, you better 'Be-The-Lite.'"
 Thus, the mission was formed and named Bethelite.

-In 1981, Pastor James David Manning replaced Stanley as chief pastor.
+In 1981, James David Manning replaced Stanley as chief pastor.
 Under Manning's leadership, the church name changed to ATLAH ("All The Land Anointed Holy"), and ministries were established.

 Newest Ministries – The Temple Hour of Prayer May 29, 2008; and The Manning Report August 25, 2008.